-- ARPREC: supports arbitrary precision real, integer and complex, with many algebraic and transcendental functions.
-Includes high-level interfaces for C++ and Fortran-90.
-Available at http://crd-legacy.lbl.gov/~dhbailey/mpdist. - CLN: C++ library supporting arbitrary precision integer, real and complex, with numerous algebraic and transcendental functions.
-Available at http://www.ginac.de/CLN. - GMP: supports high-precision integer, rational and floating-point calculations.
-Distributed under the GNU license by the Free Software Foundation.
-Available at http://gmplib.org. - Julia: high-level programming environment that incorporates GMP and MPFR.
-Available at http: //julialang.org. - MPFR: supports multiple-precision floating-point computations with correct rounding, based on GMP.
-Available at http://www.mpfr.org. - MPFR++: a high-level C++ interface to MPFR.
-Available at http://perso.ens-lyon.fr/nathalie.revol/software.html. - MPFR C++: another high-level C++ interface to MPFR.
-Available at http://www.holoborodko.com/pavel/mpfr. - MPFUN90: similar to ARPREC in user-level functionality, but written entirely in Fortran-90.
-Includes a Fortran-90 high-level interface.
-Available at http://crd-legacy.lbl.gov/~dhbailey/mpdist. - mpmath: a Python library for arbitrary precision floating-point arithmetic, including numerous transcendentals.
-Available at https://code.google.com/p/mpmath. - NTL: a C++ library for arbitrary precision integer and floating-point arithmetic.
-Available at http://www.shoup.net/ntl.

-- Pari/GP: a computer algebra system that includes facilities for high-precision arithmetic, with many transcendental functions.
-Available at http://pari.math.u-bordeaux.fr. - QD: includes routines to perform "double-double" (approx. 31 digits) and "quad-double" (approx. 62 digits) arithmetic, as well as many algebraic and transcendental functions.
-Includes high-level interfaces for C++ and Fortran-90.
-Available at http://crd-legacy.lbl. gov/~dhbailey/mpdist. - Sage: an open-source mathematical software system that includes high-precision arithmetic facilities.
-Available at http://www.sagemath.org.
+- ARPREC: Supports arbitrary precision real, integer and complex, with many algebraic and transcendental functions.
+Includes high-level interfaces for C++ and Fortran-90 [17]. - CLN: A C++ library supporting arbitrary precision integer, real and complex, with numerous algebraic and transcendental functions [18]. - GMP: Supports high-precision integer, rational and floating-point calculations.
+Distributed under the GNU license by the Free Software Foundation [19]. - Julia: A high-level programming environment that incorporates GMP and MPFR [20]. - MPFR: Supports multiple-precision floating-point computations with correct rounding, based on GMP [21]. - MPFR++: A high-level C++ interface to MPFR [22]. - MPFR C++: A thread-safe high-level C++ interface to MPFR [23].
+See Section 9.1. - MPFUN2015: A new thread-safe system supporting multiprecision real and complex datatypes, with transcendental functions and FFT-based arithmetic.
+Includes high-level Fortran interface [24].
+See Section 9.1. - mpmath: A Python library for arbitrary precision floating-point arithmetic, including numerous transcendentals [25]. - NTL: A C++ library for arbitrary precision integer and floating-point arithmetic [26]. - Pari/GP: A computer algebra system that includes facilities for high-precision arithmetic, with many transcendental functions [27]. - QD: Supports "double-double" (roughly 31 digits) and "quad-double" (roughly 62 digits) arithmetic, as well as common algebraic and transcendental functions.
+Includes high-level interfaces for C++ and Fortran-90 [14]. - Sage: An open-source mathematical software system that includes high-precision arithmetic facilities [28].

 Obviously there is an extra cost for performing high-precision arithmetic.
-Double-double computations typically run at least five times slower than 64-bit; quad-double computations typically run at least 25 times slower; and arbitrary precision arithmetic may be hundreds or thousands of times slower.
+Quad precision or double-double computations typically run five to ten times slower than 64-bit; oct precision or quad-double computations typically run 25 to 50 times slower; and arbitrary precision arithmetic may be hundreds or thousands of times slower.
 Fortunately, however, high-precision arithmetic is often only needed for a small portion of code, so that the total run time may increase only modestly.

 What's more, the advent of highly parallel computer systems means that high-precision computations that once were impractical can now be completed in reasonable run time.
 Indeed, numerous demanding high-precision computations have been done in this way, most often by invoking parallelism at the level of loops in the application rather than within individual high-precision arithmetic operations.
-For example, up to 512 processors were employed to computed some two- and three-dimensional integrals in [10].
-Parallel high-precision computation will be further discussed in Section 8.
+For example, up to 512 processors were employed to compute some two- and three-dimensional integrals in [29].
+Parallel high-precision computation will be further discussed in Section 9.